dance performance by Silvia Ospina

 Photo: ©Carlos Collado

-At the heart of this piece, the image of the vulva emerges as a powerful symbol: the primordial place of pleasure, origin, and the fertilizing source of life, sex, and the earth.
+The image of the vulva emerges as a powerful symbol: the primordial place of pleasure, origin, and the fertilizing source of life, sex, and the earth.
 This sacred symbol reaffirms the intimate connection between the female body, the earth, and perpetual creation.
 The work visually and conceptually dialogues with Frida Kahlo’s painting “Roots in the Pedregal,” where the female body appears fertile, planted in dry, arid earth, evoking the fertile capacity of women even in adverse conditions.

 ANUNCIA EN EL PEDREGAL not only honors the reproductive function of women but also makes visible the political and erotic dimension of that act.
 In a world marked by capitalist logics that try to appropriate the female body, the piece vindicates motherhood, care, and pleasure as essential acts that go beyond feminism and opposition to subjugation.